When I was planning my trip to Sydney, I kept on hearing how incredible the Coogee to Bondi walk was.

 Once you make your way up into the Dunningham Reserve, you should get a great view of the entire Coogee Beach (picture above!).

-After checking out the rocks pools, head back up into Dunningham and take the path closest to the water.
+After checking out the natural rock pools, head back up into Dunningham and take the path closest to the water.
 There is also a walkway further inland in the reserve, but the path right by the water’s edge is sure to be more scenic.

 After getting some views in, the path will meet up with Major Street as you walk along the street for a few minutes before getting back on the walkway.

 The next major landmark on the walk will be that of Gordons Bay.
-The path wraps alongside the edge of Gordons Bay as you can get some nice views from every angle.
+The path wraps alongside the edge of Gordons Bay and you can get some nice views from every angle.

 On the north end of Gordons Bay, you will see a sign for the Gordons Bay Underwater Nature Trail.

-Now of course you will need to join in on a diving trip to take part of something like that but nonetheless it was pretty unique seeing that right off of Sydney’s coastline
+Now of course you will need to join in on a diving trip to take part in something like that but nonetheless it was pretty unique seeing that right off of Sydney’s coastline.

 After making your way around Gordons Bay, the next major destination is that of Clovelly Beach.
 To get there you will walk right along the rocky waterfront before turning into the Clovelly area.

-This was a definite highlight of the walk but do be careful though walking around the rocky area.
-Eventually you will get back on the paved path as you pass the Clovelly Bowling Club.
+This was a definite highlight of the walk but do be careful when walking around the rocky area.
+Eventually, you will get back on the paved path as you pass the Clovelly Bowling Club.

 The Coogee to Bondi walk will now bring you alongside the Waverley Cemetery as you make your way on the boardwalk towards Bronte Beach.